Chairman's Sprint Prize

 The Chairman's Sprint Prize is a Group 1 Thoroughbred horse race in Hong Kong, run over a distance of 1200 metres.
 Until 2000, it was run as the Hong Kong Sprint Championship to coincide with the opening of Sha Tin Racecourse.
-In 2016, this race become the 4th round of the Global Sprint Challenge, and was elevated to International Group 1 status.
-This race offers a purse of HK$16,000,000.
+In 2016, this race became the 4th round of the Global Sprint Challenge, and was elevated to International Group 1 status.
+This race offers a purse of HK$20,000,000.